Overview and entry requirements

 A postgraduate degree in African Literature from SOAS provides students with competency in language skills and intercultural awareness and understanding.
 Familiarity with the region will have been developed through a combination of the study of language, history, cinema, politics, economics or law.
 Graduates of this programme will develop their ability to engage with and explore relationships between indigenous African aesthetics and contemporary literary theories.

-range of skills that they can use to market themselves with when they graduate.
+A postgraduate degree is a valuable experience that provides students with a body of work and a diverse range of skills that they can use to market themselves with when they graduate.

 Some graduates leave SOAS to pursue careers directly related to their study area, while others have made use of the intellectual training for involvement in analysing and solving many of the